aibikenur10-hub/ISSAI_Srp_Project/README.md

-# ClimateGuard — AI Agent for Climate Risk Monitoring in Kazakhstan
+# ClimateGuard-AI Agent for Climate Risk Monitoring in Kazakhstan

 A multi-agent AI system that autonomously analyzes satellite imagery and hydrological data to predict flood and drought risks for agricultural regions in Kazakhstan.